Slotwinski Michaela

 Parcours/Biographie

-Her research focuses on applied economics at the intersection of labor economics and public policy.
-She specializes in studying economically disadvantaged groups, including women, mothers, migrants, and refugees.
-Employing a quantitative approach, she uses quasi-experimental methods and field experiments to investigate the determinants and drivers of economic inequalities.
+Her research lies in applied economics at the intersection of labour economics and public policy.
+She specialises in the study of economically disadvantaged groups, including women, mothers, migrants, and refugees.
+Adopting a quantitative approach, she uses quasi-experimental methods and field experiments to examine the causes and mechanisms of economic inequality.

 Enseignements